Threona-Kannard/OpenGL-template/README.md

 <h4>IV.
 Add the necessary libraries</h4>

+Firstly, you need to ensure that your computer was already installed Python 3 and pip.

+Secondly, you need to install some python modules.
+Open the `cmd` then enter the command lines below:

+> pip install gitpython tqdm

-Open file `external.json` to add the libraries you want to import into the project with the format:
+Then open file `external.json` to add the libraries you want to import into the project with the format:

 - "repo_name" : "{your library name}"
 - "repo_url" : "{your library download link}"